cernvm/doc-cernvm/vagrant.md

     vagrant init CernVM

 where `CernVM` is the name from the `box add` command.
 The `init` command places an initial `Vagrantfile` into the working directory.
-In order to start CernVM and to connect to it through ssh use from this directory
+In order to start CernVM and to connect to it through ssh, run from this directory

     vagrant up
     vagrant ssh